 A segment of their book discusses the emotional sequence of divorce, which for most people, follows a fairly typical pattern.
-Although the timing of each phase may vary, everyone goes through these stages.
+Although the timing of each of the phases of divorce may vary, everyone goes through these stages.

 Crisis.
 This is the critical point in time when the relationship is coming apart at the seams, when one person has decided to leave the marriage or announces that it’s over well before the other person.
 The one in this position may begin to “uncouple.”
 However, at this stage both people could also be at the same place and feel the same way about the marriage and want to divorce.

 Reactionary.
 By and large, this phase feels “crazy.”
 This phase can and often does extend over several months with its own identifiable stages.

 In his book, Rebuilding When Your Relationship Ends, (another great book to have!)
 Dr. Bruce Fisher writes about the five stages of an emotional divorce that parallel the five stages of grief, originated by Dr. Elisabeth Kubler-Ross.
 Grief is not only about sadness but about loneliness, at times anger and agitation, a sense of feeling weak, vulnerable, and feeling helpless.
 It can show up as feeling unmotivated to do things – things that were previously very easy to accomplish.